What Does Body language Tell Us?

 Speaking is not the only way people communicate with each other.
 Our bodies also convey messages.
-Without even realizing it, we make facial expressions and gestures with our bodies that could appear to suggest something we may or may not be feeling.
+Without even realizing it, we make facial expressions and gestures with our bodies that can tell a lot about what we may or may not be feeling.

-All experts do not agreement on the significance or power of body language.
-Some believe nonverbal cues may play an even more telling role in communication than words.
-Others see body language as far less meaningful.
+All experts do not agreement about the significance or power of body language.
+Some believe nonverbal cues can play an even more telling role in communication than words.
+Others see body language as less meaningful.

-It is probably safe to say that a combination of verbal and body language may often tell the full story.
-After all, if someone leans back in a chair during a conversation, it might be because the person is distracted or bored.
-But it also could be the person is just getting comfortable so he or she can really listen to what is being said.
+It’s probably safe to say that it’s often a combination of verbal and body language that tells the full story.
+After all, if someone leans back in a chair during a conversation, it might be because the person is distracted or bored. … but it also could be simply that the person is just getting comfortable so he or she can really listen to what is being said.

-Here are a few examples of how some of our gestures MAY be interpreted:
+A few examples of how some of our gestures MAY be interpreted…